NeverGone97/react-native-doc-viewer-newest/README.md

 1. In Visual Studio add the `RNReactNativeDocViewer.sln` in `node_modules/react-native-react-native-doc-viewer/windows/RNReactNativeDocViewer.sln` folder to their solution, reference from their app.
 2. Open up your `MainPage.cs` app
-  - Add `using com.Philipphecht.RNReactNativeDocViewer;` to the usings at the top of the file
+  - Add `using Com.Reactlibrary.RNReactNativeDocViewer;` to the usings at the top of the file
   - Add `new RNReactNativeDocViewerPackage()` to the `List<IReactPackage>` returned by the `Packages` method